ansilove/AnsiLove.framework/README.md

 - Use custom objects for adjusting output results.
 - Built-in support for rendering Amiga ASCII.
 - Everything's Mac App Store conform and sandboxing compliant.
-- ARC / Automatic Reference Counting roject.
+- ARC / Automatic Reference Counting

 # Documentation

 Let's talk about using the framework in your own projects.
 First of all, AnsiLove.framework is intended to run on `OS X`, it won't work for `iOS`.
 You have to download the sources and compile the framework.
-At least OS X Mountain Lion and Xcode 5.x are necessary for compiling `as is`.
-The project file contains two build targets, the framework itself and a test app `AnsiLoveGUI`, the latter is optional.
+The Xcode project file contains two build targets, the framework itself and a test app `AnsiLoveGUI`, the latter is optional.
 Select `AnsiLoveGUI` from the Schemes dropdown in Xcode if you desire to compile that one too.
 The test app is a good example of implementing AnsiLove.framework, it does not contain much code and what you find there is well commented.
 So `AnsiLoveGUI` might be your first place to play with the framework after reading this documentation.
 Being an ARC framework, the test app is a pure ARC project as well.
 Makes sense, right?

 ## Implementing the framework in your own sources